buffythecodeslayer/person-cards/README.md

 # Development

-The person-cards app runs on two major components - swapi-graphql and person-explorer.
+The person-cards app runs on two major components: `swapi-graphql` and `person-explorer`.

-swapi-graphql is a GraphQL server that exposes a GraphQL endpoint for accessing data related to Star Wars characters.
+`swapi-graphql` is a GraphQL server that exposes a GraphQL endpoint for accessing data related to Star Wars characters.
 The data is formatted to be used exclusively with person-explorer.

-person-explorer is a web application built using the Next.js framework.
+`person-explorer` is a web application built using the Next.js framework.
 It uses React for the frontend and queries data from the Star Wars API GraphQL endpoint (swapi-graphql) to display information about characters from the Star Wars universe.
 The application is hosted on a Next.js server and can be accessed through a web browser.

 ## 0. Requirements